What is an EPC Rating?

 - The ability to be powered via renewables (see below!).

 Not only can renewables provide clean and cheap energy but they can also greatly improve a property’s EPC rating.
-A popular way of doing so is through the installation of Solar PV Panels on top of a property.
+A popular way of doing so is through the installation of a Solar PV System on top of a property.

 Installing solar panels can: